Special needs education

 The Education Act 1998

 The Education Act 1998 deals with education generally but emphasises the rights of children with disabilities and with other special educational needs.
-This Act is in effect and provides that every person concerned with the implementation of the legislation must have regard to a number of objectives including:
+This Act provides that every person concerned with the implementation of the legislation must have regard to a number of objectives including:

 - To give practical effect to the constitutional rights of children including children who have a disability or who have other special educational needs, as they relate to education